bolt/docs/docs/configuration/settings.md

 ### Localization settings

-When set to true, fields with empty values will fallback to the default locale's value.
+When set to true, fields with empty values in the current locale will fallback to the default locale's value.

 ```yaml